alireza-tjd77/let-me-see/README.md

 # let-me-see
-This is a bash shell program for separating files by suffix type and transferring to the desired folder i use this program in my download folder and this let me see to what i have in my messy folders
+Seperate files by type in seperate folders